UMEcolGenetics/PawPawPulation-Genetics/README.md

 ### Linkage Disequalibrium (LD)

-Linkage disequilibrium (LD), sometimes referred to as gametic phase disequilibrium, occurs when alleles of two or more loci (or genes) show nonrandom association in a population[^fn2].
+Linkage disequilibrium (LD), sometimes referred to as gametic phase disequilibrium, occurs when alleles of two or more loci (or genes) show nonrandom association in a population[^fn3].
 When two loci are considered linked, or their inheritance is correlated, one may influence the evolutionary trajectory of the other locus/loci.
 This may occur either from their physical proximity on the chromosome or from a functional association.

 ### Principal Coordinates Analysis (PCoA)

 ### Structure

+Population structure (or genetic structure) refers to differences in allele frequencies between populations due to non-random mating between individuals.
+Non-random mating may be caused by inbreeding, assortative mating, and separation due to distance and geographic barriers.
+In these circumstances, genetic and phenotypic differences can accumulate between populations.
+Another consequence of population structure is reduced heterozygosity, as alleles have a higher chance to reach fixation within smaller subpopulations.

+Studying population structure is important for understanding patterns of gene flow and inferring the demographic histories of populations.
+Once population structure for a species is known, it is possible to deduce the origins of unknown individuals and infer the presence of migration and admixture between subpopulations.

 ### Tukeys